 Average daily cost: $30

-Potentially the cheapest country in the EU, Bulgaria deserves the top spot on this list of the cheapest European countries to travel.
+Where do I even start with reasons to visit Bulgaria?
+Potentially the cheapest country in the EU, Bulgaria deserves the top spot on this list of the cheapest European countries to travel to.
 Because DANG – where else can you get a humongous pork-neck steak, a side of vegetables, AND a beer for like 6 euros?
 Germany could never.

-On top of that, the best things to do in Bulgaria are free.
+On top of that, the best things to do while travelling to Bulgaria are free.
 Bulgaria has some serious mountainage – so it’s big for hikers.
 And, best of all, it welcomes wild campers.
-Save your levas and pitch a tent for the night, then hike the highest peak in the Balkans (Masala) at sunrise.
+Save your levas and pitch a good tent for the night, then hike the highest peak in the Balkans (Masala) at sunrise.

 Average daily cost: $18